orlamadden/ci-milestone-one/README.md

 - Display opening hours.

 The business owner goals of this website are to:
-- Build brand awareness.
+- Build brand awareness through an online presence.
-- Attract more visitors and increase sales.
+- Attract more visitors and increase sales through an enticing menu offering.

 #### User Stories